MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/common-readme.md

 ms.devlang: python
 ms.service: core
 ---
-# Microsoft Azure SDK for Python
+# Microsoft Azure Common Code SDK for Python

 This is the Microsoft Azure common code.